-As the Chief Executive Officer of Global Leadership Academy Charter School, Dr. Naomi Johnson-Booker is leading one of the most academically successful charter schools in the School District of Philadelphia.
+As the Chief Executive Officer and Founder of Global Leadership Academy Charter School, Dr. Naomi Johnson-Booker is leading one of the most academically successful charter schools in the School District of Philadelphia.

 Dr. Johnson-Booker has worked for more than 40 years in public education and has dedicated her entire professional and personal life to the children of Philadelphia.
 After retiring from the School District of Philadelphia in 2004 following a successful career as a teacher, principal and area superintendent, she was called back into the service of the children to turn around a failing charter school.
 In 2007, Global Leadership Academy Charter School was born.